Gooding706/6502-Assembler/readme.md

+## WARNING : This project is work in progress

 ## A 6502 Assembler
 this is a simple low level assembler for the 6502 instruction set.
 This project was primarily for fun and for learning rather than to be used as a legitimate tool for widespread use.